Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 ⭐️ = All plans are significantly more expensive than the norm.

-*I added an asterisk to Holafly and Drimsim because they are special cases.
+*I added an asterisk to Holafly because it is a special case.

 Please note that this sample data covers 6 of the most popular tourist destinations in different regions, but there may be many pricing exceptions in other countries not covered.